rafalkarczewski/rafalkarczewski.github.io/_posts/2025-02-11-diffusion-density.md

 where $$\overline{W}$$ is the Wiener process going backwards in time and $$\nabla \log p_t(\mathbf{x}_t)$$ is the *score function*, which can be accurately approximated with a neural network <d-cite key="hyvarinen2005estimation,vincent2011connection,song2020sliced"></d-cite>.
 Since $$p_T$$ is a tractable distribution, we can easily sample $$\mathbf{x}_T \sim p_T$$ and solve \eqref{eq:rev-sde} to generate a sample $$\mathbf{x}_0 \sim p_0$$.

-Rather surprisingly, it turns out that there exists an equivalent *deterministic* process <d-cite key="song2021scorebased,song2020denoising"></d-cite> given by an Ordinary Differential Equation (ODE):
+Rather surprisingly, it turns out that there exists an equivalent *deterministic* process <d-cite key="song2021scorebased,song2020denoising"></d-cite> given by an Probability-Flow Ordinary Differential Equation (PF-ODE):

 \begin{equation}\label{eq:pf-ode}
 d\mathbf{x}_t = (f(t)\mathbf{x}_t - \frac{1}{2}g^2(t)\nabla \log p_t(\mathbf{x}_t)) dt,